Auckland wine region

 The Auckland wine region is a New Zealand wine-growing area and geographical indication centred around New Zealand's largest city, Auckland.
 The GI covers the area delineated by the greater Auckland Region, and has a total vineyard area in 2024 of 269 ha.

 History

 Dalmatian immigrants arriving in New Zealand in the late 19th and early 20th centuries brought with them viticultural knowledge and planted vineyards in West and North Auckland.
 Typically, their vineyards produced table wine and fortified wine to suit the palates of their communities.

 Climate and geography

 Soils are usually either heavy clay, or volcanic-derived soils.
-It is the warmest of New Zealand's vine-growing areas.
+On average, it is the warmest of New Zealand's vine-growing areas.

 Regions

 There are three sub-regions within Auckland established as geographical indications: Waiheke Island, Kumeū, and Matakana.
 In recent years, the hotter temperatures are allowing Auckland winemakers (for example Omaha Bay, Cooper's Creek, Heron's Flight, Matavino, and Obsidian) to experiment with Italian and Spanish grape varieties, such as Albariño, Montepulciano, Sangiovese, Dolcetto, Temperanillo, and even Nebbiolo.